itaym120/AmanMusic/README.md

 * Saving users' starred songs in DB.

-* smart search - by song name, singer, album or lyrocs (if available).
+* smart search - by song name, singer, album or lyrics (if available).

 * shortcuts: